domix/graalvm-talk-4-jvmmx-january-2019/00-install.md

 ## Installing the most recent `GraalVM` version.

 ```
-$ sdl install java 1.0.0-rc-11-grl
+$ sdk install java 1.0.0-rc-11-grl
 ```

-Please wait...
+Please wait until installation ends...

-Then we verify the installation
+Then we can verify the installation:

 ```
 $ sdk list java